 First, your doctor is the best source of medical advice.
 They may suggest options such as prescription medication, surgery, incontinence supplies, intermittent catheterization, or another treatment.

-However, you have no need to worry.
-In fact, you may find that a few lifestyle changes may help reduce the incidence of your urinary incontinence.
+However, you do not need to worry.
+You may find that a few lifestyle changes may help reduce the incidence of urinary incontinence.

 In addition, your doctor may also advise you to: